AllenSWDB/allenswdb.github.io/databook/background/Mouse-visual-system.md

 Beyond {term}`V1` there are additional higher visual areas ({term}`HVA`s) which receive input from V1 and are connected in a hierarchical manner.
-HVAs each contain a distinct map of {term}`Retinotopy`, i.e. each visual area contains a complete map of the visual space.
+HVAs each contain a distinct map of {term}`Retinotopy`, i.e. each visual area contains a map of the visual space.
 The borders between higher visual areas can be identified based on reversals in the retinotopic map at area boundaries.

 We use intrinsic signal imaging ({term}`ISI`) to create a {term}`retinotopic map`, utilizing